 Sometimes a volunteer just doesn’t work out.
 If you’ve done the best you can to resolve the problem, it may just be that this person is not compatible with your way of working or with the rest of the team.
 Just because someone is giving their time does not mean that you have to accept their involvement.
 Thank them for their help, explain that there’s a problem (without accusing them of anything), and tell them that you think it’s best if they stop working with you.
 It may be an awkward situation, but the sooner it’s done, the better!

-For more information, see the Best Friends publication called Recruiting Volunteers for Nonprofits: Getting Ready for Them, Finding Them, Keeping Them, which is available in the Resources section of our website.
-Good and consistent volunteers are like gold and can make a big difference in the success of your program.
+For more information, see the Best Friends publication called Recruiting Volunteers for Nonprofit Organizations.
+Good and consistent volunteers are like gold and can make a big difference in the success of your sanctuary.
 Treat them well.

 Finding a good home for an animal in your charge is a wonderful thing to do.
 A fact of life in a no-kill sanctuary is that unless animals find homes, they live out their natural lives in your care.
 This means that you will not be able to respond to other animals who need your help.